 Former Apple executive donates $50M to UMass Amherst

-Retired Apple executive Dan Riccio made a $50 million donation to name the UMass Amherst College of Engineering.
+Daniel Riccio, a retired Apple executive, made a $50 million donation to the University of Massachusetts Amherst.

 View CBS News In